-1. Analyze how social identities, statuses, space, place, traditions, and histories of inequity and power shape human experience in the United States (particularly or in comparative perspective)
+1. Analyze how social id entities, statuses, space, place, traditions, and histories of inequity and power shape human experience in the United d States (particularly or in comparative perspective) • elements inter ots: How might students have the opportunity in the course to analyze how these sect?
+How might an instructor evaluate student acquisition of this ability? and diversity in the United States (particularly or in comparative perspective) through multiple and identity Guiding promp ots: How might students have the opportunity in the course to analyze social equity and diversity in competency? the US?
+How might an instructor evaluate student acquisition of this

-elements intersect?
+3. Demonstrate how creative works analyze and/or reimagine diversity in human experiences in the United States (particularly or in comparative perspective) Guiding prompts: What are some examples of 'creative works' that students might explore in this course and how do they help students reimagine diversity in human experience in the US?
 How might an instructor evaluate student acquisition of this ability?

-2. Analyze social equity and diversity in the United States (particularly or in comparative perspective) through multiple perspectives on power and identity

-Guiding prompts: How might students have the opportunity in the course to analyze social equity and diversity in the US?
-How might an instructor evaluate student acquisition of this competency?

-3. Demonstrate how creative works analyze and/or reimagine diversity in human experiences in the United States (particularly or in comparative perspective)

-Guiding prompts: What are some examples of 'creative works' that students might explore in this course and how do they help students reimagine diversity in human experience in the US?
-How might an instructor evaluate student acquisition of this ability?

-4. Demonstrate how aesthetic and cultural expressions mediate identities, statuses, space, place, formal traditions, and/or historical contexts in the United States (particularly or in comparative perspective)

-Guiding prompts: How might students in the course demonstrate how aesthetic and cultural expressions mediate these elements?
+4. Demonstrate how aesthetic and cultural expressions mediate identities, statuses, space, place, formal traditions, and/or historical contexts in the United States (particularly or in comparative perspective) Guiding prompts: How might students in the course demonstrate how aesthetic and cultural expressions mediate these elements?
 How might the instructor evaluate performance in this competency?

-5. Analyze the interactive relationships between place, space, identity formation, and sense of community in the United States (particularly or in comparative perspective)

-Guiding prompts: How might students in the course analyze this interactive relationship?
+5. Analyze the interactive relationships between place, space, identity formation, and sense of community in the United States (particularly or in comparative perspective) Solution states (particularly of in comparative perspective) Guiding prompts: How might students in the course analyze this interactive relationship?
 How might the instructor evaluate student acquisition of this capacity?
 Quant & Comp Thnk Adv.
 (G05A)